 Sacred Valley and Cusco

-Join us for 10 days retreat in Amazon and Andes, a journey with main Peruvian master plants Ayahuasca and San Pedro.
-A retreat held on New Years eve for empowering our path, embrace mystery and celebrate the beauty of life.
+Join our retreat in Amazon and Andes, a journey with Peruvian master plants – Ayahuasca and San Pedro.
+We will host the retreat in the beginning of 2020.
+In 11 days will experience ancestral master plants going on an immersive journey into ourselves, uncover our potential and also celebrate the beauty of what we are.

-Location: “Corto Maltes Amazonia” lodge, Puerto Maldonado, Sacred Valley, Cusco
+Location: Amazon lodge, Puerto Maldonado, Sacred Valley, Cusco

 The first 7 days we stay in rainforest of Amazon in Puerto Maldonado in a beautiful Corto Maltes Amazonia jungle lodge.
 The whole week is dedicated for enjoying vibrant tropical nature, its sounds, smells and colours while being immersed in a setting of master plant retreat.
 The night ceremonies will be followed with plenty of time for rest, walks in the nature, hike to a jungle Lake Sandoval.
 Few excursions offered in the retreat will provide just enough physical activity, to have closer connection with Amazon nature – home of Ayahuasca – and support more complete physical processing of medicine, while leaving plenty time for oneself.